With Radon warnings and sealers out there, it can send your head into a spin about whether this is all some big money scheme or you really need one.

 When your basement is ready for sealing, you can follow the below steps;

-- Now without any wait, spray the RadonSeal nicely making an even film over the surface
+- Now without any wait, spray the RadonSeal nicely, making an even film over the surface

-- Make sure that the concrete is still damp if it’s drying fast apply the 2nd coat sooner
+- Make sure that the concrete is still damp; if it’s drying fast, apply the 2nd coat sooner

 In general, the amount of sealer you require will depend on the condition and area you require to seal.

-This will ensure that all the residue, if any, gets washed away after you have applied the sealer.
+This will ensure that all the residue if any, gets washed away after you have applied the sealer.

 Does Radon Paint Sealer Really Work for Basement?

-Radon Paint Sealer does help to reduce the amount of radon that makes its way through concrete and cracks into your home.
+Well, from my experiences and the extensive market research that has gone behind the radon sprays and paints, I can say that Radon Paint Sealer does help to reduce the amount of radon that makes its way through concrete and cracks into your home.

-In fact, Radon sealant paint like Radonseal Plus can help to decrease the amount of radon by about 10% indoors in most US homes!
+But the fact is, Radon sealant paint like Radonseal Plus can help to decrease the amount of radon by about 10% indoors in most US homes!

 Other Ways to Reduce Radon Gas in Your Home and Basement?

-Radon can be reduced in several ways and not just radon blocking paint or sprays.
+Radon can be reduced in several ways other than just radon-blocking paint or sprays.

 1- Install Ceiling Fans, Not Exhaust Fans

-2- Seal All Cracks and Openings in The Building
+2- Seal All Cracks and Openings in the Building

-It is a place you don’t think of as an open hole or crack in your floor or wall, despite it so clearly being so.
+It’s a place you don’t think of as an open hole or crack in your floor or wall, despite it so clearly being so.
 We all end up viewing it as a part of everyday life.

-3- Open Windows on The Lowest Level Possible
+3- Open Windows on the Lowest Level Possible

-This access to outside will allow the radon to diffuse into the air, which has a much lower radon level than the inside of a building.
+This access to the outside will allow the radon to diffuse into the air, which has a much lower radon level than the inside of a building.

 Not to mention, you also get some fresh air, a bonus!